-National Strategies for Implementation Principle 1.
-Child safety 1.1 All key Child Protection documents publicly available on SEQTA and and wellbeing is school website.
-School community members informed that these are publicly embedded in available.
+- 1.1 All key Child Protection documents publicly available on SEQTA and school website.
+School community members informed that these are publicly available.
 Newsletter entries provide general advice on policy.
-Parent organisational Handbooks contain Child Safe policy summaries. leadership, governance 1.2 Strategic Plan 2022-2027 linked to AITSL standards.
-Child protection and and culture. welfare is articulated in priority areas, policy and in practice.
-There is a whole- school approach to Child Safe Principles, Child Protection and Protective Behaviours.
-The executive team monitors, reviews and collects evidence of Child Protection training and Protective Behaviours implementation K-12.
-1.3 Board meeting schedule includes an annual agenda review of policy and specific reports on the welfare of children, duty of care and Child Protection.
+Parent Handbooks contain Child Safe policy summaries. - 1.2 Strategic Plan 2022-2027 linked to AITSL standards.
+Child protection and welfare is articulated in priority areas, policy and in practice.
+There is a whole-school approach to Child Safe Principles, Child Protection and Protective Behaviours.
+The executive team monitors, reviews and collects evidence of Child Protection training and Protective Behaviours implementation K-12. - 1.3 Board meeting schedule includes an annual agenda review of policy and specific reports on the welfare of children, duty of care and Child Protection.
 Board receives information regarding any breaches of staff Code of Conduct and ensure a safe environment for children.
-Board appointed representative to provide staff and school community with Board Child Safe representative to report any concerns related to child welfare that cannot be reported to Executive or staff.
-1.4 All staff are required to sign HillSide's "Staff Code of Conduct" which articulates standards of behaviour, including appropriate professional relationships and standards for interactions with students, staff and community.
+Board appointed representative to provide staff and school community with Board Child Safe representative to report any concerns related to child welfare that cannot be reported to Executive or staff. - 1.4 All staff members are required to sign HillSide's "Staff Code of Conduct" which articulates standards of behaviour, including appropriate professional relationships and acceptable standards for interactions with students, staff and community.
 Signing the document is a condition of employment.
 Volunteers need to sign in at front Office, make declaration regarding suitability to work with children, and declaring any preclusions from working with children.
-College keeps an updated compliance register for all staff, volunteers or contractors (this includes updated WWC check, NPC, TRBWA).
-1.5 Risk management policy in place.
+College keeps an updated compliance register for all staff, volunteers or contractors (this includes updated WWC check, NPC, TRBWA). - 1.5 Risk management policy in place.
 Risk assessments undertaken for all excursions, camps or any activities deemed to involve risk of a substantial level.
 Mitigation of risk is prioritised for the area of Child Protection and welfare.
-Teaching staff to implement Protective Behaviours' curriculum and these plans are submitted to the Principal.
+Teaching staff to implement Protective Behaviours' curriculum and these plans are submitted to the Principal. - 1.6 Privacy Policy and provisions to be communicated to staff at staff professional development, staff meetings and in policy documents.
+CPFS collaboration is facilitated through the Principal and where appropriate with the executive members and other staff. - 1.7 Refresher of Child Protection requirements and best practice training for staff is provided yearly at staff meeting and in policy refreshers.
+Evidence of training collected.